newnightcoder/PRACTICAL-JS-blog-series/HOW REACT SAVED MY LIFE.md

 That's why i would say that there's almost no learning curve there.
 You can write things like `<div> </div>` (many classic html tags are possible!!) but also `<MyComponent> </MyComponent>` or self-closing `<MyComponent />`.

 So in other words: React "generates" the html of our project.
 I know.
 "WAIT!
+WHAT?
 REACT GENERATES THE HTML???" yes! you got it!
 Sorry if i spoiled the big reveal but that's an essential and exciting part of React.
 For the styling? classic CSS file.
 Or, to reduce the number of files and because it's super handy, it's also possible to write CSS in JS!
 There are many options to do that, but you'll discover them very soon!

 **2- The "state".
 What👏🏾 does👏🏾 it👏🏾 mean👏🏾 ?**